Since my freshman year of college, I have had a total of nine holes in my ears. (What can I say? I was a rebellious teenager. Ha!)

 For awhile I was wearing little studs I had bought at Claire’s accessories eons ago, but after having them for more than a decade they started to follow apart or turn funky colors.

 I decided to replace all of my earrings with small silver hoops, so off to the mall I went in hunt of enough hoops for all of my holes.
 I stopped dead in my tracks when I looked at the pricetag of those things.
-I was looking at spending over $50 in the most basic earrings when it dawned on me: I could totally make some small hoop earrings myself.
+I was looking at spending over $50 in the most basic earrings when it dawned on me.

-But you most definitely do not need to be a jeweler to make basic hoop earrings for yourself.
-Heck, you don’t even need to own any fancy tools to make these.
-They are are super easy and really quick to make.
+They are easy & quick to make.
 (In fact, it took me longer to take the photos for this tutorial than it did to make the actual earrings.)

-- Round wire (I used 20 gauge sterling silver wire–FYI, the larger the number, the thinner the wire is)
+- I used 20 gauge sterling silver wire–FYI, the larger the number, the thinner the wire is)

 - A flush cutter or something to cut the wire

-- A pen, sharpie marker or something about that wide
+- The bail-making pliers mentioned above OR a pen, sharpie marker or something about that wide

 - Round nose pliers or something with a thin, tapered point (a pencil could work)

-- Something to sand down the wire: a nail file, a piece of sand paper
+- Something to sand down the wire: a nail file, a piece of sand paper, or needle files

 Take the round nose pliers (or whatever substitute you are using) and make a small loop at one end of the wire.

-Now wrap the wire, starting at the loop, around your pen, holding the loop flat against the surface of the pen.
+Now wrap the wire, starting at the loop, around the biggest size of the bail-making pliers OR your pen, holding the loop flat against the surface of the pen.

 Here’s what it should look like now: